Scandinavian Airlines System Flight 901

 Scandinavian Airlines System Flight 901, was a scheduled international flight operated by the Scandinavian Airlines System, that overran the runway at its destination at John F. Kennedy International Airport on February 28, 1984.
 The flight, using a McDonnell Douglas DC-10, originated at Stockholm Arlanda Airport, Sweden, before a stopover at Oslo Airport, Gardermoen, Norway.
 All 177 passengers and crew members on board survived, although 12 were injured.
-The runway overshoot was due to the crew's failure to monitor their airspeed and overreliance on the aircraft's autothrottle.
+The runway overshoot was attributed to the crew's failure to monitor their airspeed, and their overreliance on the autothrottle.

+Background

 Aircraft

 Flight 901 was a McDonnell Douglas DC-10-30, registered as LN-RKB, named the Haakon Viking, and first flown in testing in 1975.
 Its McDonnell Douglas construction number was 46871/219.
 The aircraft was equipped with three General Electric CF6-50C engines.
 It entered into commercial flight service with Scandinavian Airlines in January 1976.

+Crew

+The crew consisted of Captain Hans Olof Marner (age 54), First Officer Eddie George Lund (49), Flight Engineer Tord Gronvik (40), and 11 flight attendants.
+Captain Marner was a highly experienced pilot, having accumulated 18,000 flight hours, of which 2,500 were in the DC-10.
+First Officer Lund had accumulated 11,000 flight hours, of which 2,500 were in the DC-10.